Joselinerosa/4061P2/README.md

 ## AI Tools Usage
 Peyton: I used AI to better understand pthread synchonization concepts in order to improve the queue implementation.
+Joseline: I used AI to help me understand the concept of worker_thread to then implement it.

 ## Additional Notes